What's on my mind

 WE TOLD YOU SO!
 A commission of experts proves Deutsche Wohnen & Co. enteignen right

-Added to years of only bad news about missed housing-construction targets, a more flagrantly racist approach to politics and policing, and more surreptitious ways of gentrifying became obvious.
-I published this article on 29 September 2024.
+After years of news about missed housing-construction targets, a more flagrantly racist approach to politics and policing and more surreptitious ways of gentrifying became obvious in the discussion about Görlitzer Park.
+This article was poublished on 29 September 2024.

 "Fence up, floodlights on, gates locked – problem solved!"

 In November 2023, I followed news of the Dublin riots with great unease.
 Then, while spending a month in Dublin in fall 2024, I heard many causal comments blaming "foreigners" – especially for the lack of affordable housing.
-But that huge problem is due to years of neoliberal policies by the same parties seeking re-election in 2024, who have also been dog-whistling far-right groups.
+In fact the problem is due to years of neoliberal policies by the same parties seeking re-election in 2024, who have also been dog-whistling far-right groups.
 My article on the subject was published the eve of the Irish parliamentary elections.